t-g-williams/adaptation_abm/README.md

 The experiments conducted for the main body of the paper are coded in several different files:
 - `experiments/analysis_shock.py` examines the effects of climate shocks under the different scenarios
 - `experiments/analysis_poverty.py` examines, under regular climatic variability, the propensity for households to have positive levels of wealth over time
+- `experiments/synergy.py` examines the effect of both strategies together.
 - `experiments/sensitivity.py` conducts a sensitivity analysis to selected parameters, and visualizes them using a gradient-boosted random forest.
 - `experiments/explore mechanisms.ipynb` generates the plots in the supplemental data to the paper